nwthomas/website/README.md

 This is the Github repository for my personal website.
 Making this site gave me the opportunity to really stretch out and craft a site that I felt was mine.

 Welcome.
-I hope you enjoy the site as much as I enjoyed making it.
+I hope you enjoy this site as much as I enjoyed making it.

 ![Website screenshot](./assets/portfolio-site-macbook.png)